dotnize/nize.foo/src/content/blog/2024/tanstack-start-websockets.md

 });
 ```

 This is supported in crossws 0.3+ or Nitro 2.10+, but is **currently not available** in Vinxi.
-I will be updating this post with a full working example repo once Vinxi has support for this feature.
+I will be updating this post with a full working example repo once Vinxi supports this feature.

 - [vinxi issue: update to nitro 2.10](https://github.com/nksaraf/vinxi/issues/409)
 - [crossws 0.3.0 release](https://github.com/unjs/crossws/releases/tag/v0.3.0)